pooya13vm/todo-MongoDB/README.md

 # todo-app
 ## General info
-It as a training project to work on MongoDB Database
+It as a part of a project which work with MongoDB Database

 ## Technologies
  Project is created with: